What Is a Nanny Cam?

 Well, generally, the better option would be to install a complete home security system that has a wide range of products and services available.
 Usually for a cost of not much more than you paid for one nanny cam.
 And, there are many more protections in place with a home security system than there are with a nanny cam.

-Here are the top three alternatives to nanny cams.
+Here are the top four alternatives to nanny cams.

 Vivint is another great alternative to nanny cams; however, the Vivint equipment has an upfront cost that is more than a single nanny cam.
 However, the coverage you get with a Vivint home security system is well worth the cost for what you get.

 Vivint is a wireless home security system; however, with this brand, you don't have to worry about the installation because they will send a pro to set up everything for you.
 This means you don't have to worry about doing it wrong.

 The Vivint home security system also comes with high-quality cameras, environmental disaster protection features, and home automation equipment that can be placed around your home for surveillance and convenience.
 Additionally, the Vivint system comes with a companion mobile app that enables you to access, monitor, and control your entire system remotely.
 And, Vivint offers a Monthly Flex Pay plan so you can pay as little as $12 a month to offset the cost of the upfront equipment purchase that is required.